-Gay History Month – October 16th: Oscar Wilde, Paragraph 175, The Boy From Oz and Another Politcal Weiner
+Gay/LGBT History Month – October 16th: Oscar Wilde, Germany’s Paragraph 175, and the Original Political Weiner Gay Sex Scandal

 1856: Oscar Wilde is born in Dublin, Ireland.